 ARTICLE 1: NAME

-1.0 The name of the organization shall be the Massachusetts Track & Field Officials Association (MTFOA)
+1.1 The name of the organization shall be the Massachusetts Track & Field Officials Association (MTFOA).

 ARTICLE 2: PURPOSE

-2.1 The purpose of the MTFOA is to provide personnel to officiate in all phases of Track and Field Athletics
+2.1 The purpose of MTFOA is to provide personnel to officiate in all phases of Track & Field Athletics.

-2.2 Track and Field Athletics shall include track and field meets, road races and cross country meets.
+2.2 Track & Field Athletics shall include track & field meets, road races and cross-country meets.

 ARTICLE 3: MEMBERSHIP

-3.2 A candidate for membership must complete an application, submit it to the Commissioner of Officials – or his/her designee pass an entrance examination, pay applicable dues and attend a clinic and training seminar sponsored by the MTFOA.
+3.2 A candidate for membership must complete an application, submit it to the Commissioner of Officials - or her/his designee - and pass an entrance examination.

-3.4 All members are expected to work for the good of the MTFOA
+3.4 All members are expected to work for the good of MTFOA.

 ARTICLE 4: OFFICERS